Dana Point, California: American era

 In 1923, Los Angeles Times publisher Harry Chandler and General M. H. Sherman, director of the Pacific Electric Railway Company, created a major real estate group to develop the Hollywood Hills.
 Sidney H. Woodruff, already a prominent Los Angeles homebuilder, was hired to lead the project.

 In 1926, Woodruff, Chandler, and Sherman created the Dana Point Syndicate.
-They invited other investors, company presidents, movie producers, and real estate investors to join them in purchasing 1388 acre of land, some of which includes the "Headlands" of today.
-Promising tree-lined and paved streets, electricity, telephones, sidewalks, water mains, storm drains, sewers, and other amenities, Woodruff built 35 homes and a number of commercial buildings.
+They invited other investors, company presidents, movie producers, and real estate investors to join them in purchasing 1388 acre of land, some of which included the "Headlands" of today.
+Promising tree-lined and paved streets, electricity, telephones, sidewalks, water mains, storm drains, sewers, and other amenities, Woodruff built about three dozen homes and a number of commercial buildings.

-Most of these "Woodruff" houses are concentrated in the Dana Point historic core, also called Lantern Village (currently about 12,000 residents).
-The streets are named after different colored lanterns—Street of the Violet Lantern, Blue Lantern, etc.—because colored lanterns were used by ships 200 years ago to advertise their fares when in the Dana Point natural harbor.
+Most of these "Woodruff" houses are concentrated in the Dana Point historic core, also called Lantern Village today home to about 12,000 residents.
+The streets are named after the different colored lanterns—Street of the Violet Lantern, Blue Lantern, etc.— used by ships 200 years ago to advertise their wares when in the Dana Point natural harbor.
 His crowning structure was to be the Dana Point Inn, a Mediterranean-like resort hotel on the cliffs overlooking the harbor.
 After a celebratory groundbreaking in 1930, a three-story foundation was poured and a 135 ft shaft was dug for an elevator to transport hotel guests to and from the beach.
-The economic downturn of the Great Depression caused construction to halt, however.
-Although Woodruff continuously sought financial support through the years, this project was abandoned in 1939.
+The Great Depression caused construction to halt, however.
+Although Woodruff continued to seek financial support, thr project was abandoned in 1939.
 Subsequently, he sold the remaining holdings of the Dana Point Syndicate.
-Thirty-four of the original Woodruff residences are still occupied.
+Thirty-four of the original thirty-five Woodruff residences are still occupied.